SBNoor/fNN/README.md

 ## Structure Prediction

 In this section you will predict the secondary structure of a protein using its primary sequence.
-We will assume you have already followed the instructions from subsection 5.4.1 and 5.4.2 for downloading Python 3.6, Keras, Scikit-learn and fNN.
+We will assume you have already followed the instructions for downloading Python 3.6, Keras, Scikit-learn and fNN.

 The following command will allow you to predict the secondary structure of a protein: